John P. Kee

-John P. Kee (born John Prince Kee on June 4, 1962) is an American gospel singer and pastor.
+John Prince Kee (born June 4, 1962) is an American gospel singer and pastor.

-Kee has been active for more than 20 years in the music field.
+Kee has been active for more than 35 years in the music field.
 He is primarily known for mixing traditional gospel with modern contemporary gospel, and for having a soulful husky voice.
 Kee is also known as "The Prince of Gospel Music".

+In 2024, Kee fell seriously ill from an undisclosed illness that rendered him unavailable for a short period.

 Early life and education

-John P. Kee was born on June 4, 1962 Durham, North Carolina.
-At an early age he began developing his musical talent both instrumentally and vocally.
+John P. Kee was born on June 4, 1962, in Durham, North Carolina.
+At an early age, he began developing his musical talent both instrumentally and vocally.
 He attended the North Carolina School of the Arts in Winston-Salem.
 At age 14, he and his brothers, Wayne and Al, moved to California.
-There he began attending the Yuba College Conservatory School of Music in Marysville, California.
-During this time, he began playing with various groups such as Cameo.
-Donald Byrd and the Blackbyrds.
+There, he began attending the Yuba College Conservatory School of Music in Marysville, California.
+During this time, he began playing with various groups such as Cameo, Donald Byrd and the Blackbyrds.

 Due to having a hard time adjusting in California, he moved to Charlotte, North Carolina (only to find himself living in a part of the city known for its violence and drug activities).
 After watching one of his friends being murdered in a drug deal gone bad, he rededicated his life back to God during a visitation to a revival meeting.